UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/05_UART_serial.md

 * Parity: none
 * Stop: 1 bit
 * Flow control: none
-* Device kernel name: n.a. kernel can't access this serial
+* No kernel device (the kernel can't access this serial)

 ### UART 3
-This uart is connectet to Texas Instruments WL1831 chip for Bluetooh data communication.
+This UART is connected to the Texas Instruments WL1831 chip for Bluetooh data communication purposes.
 It uses four signals at 1.8 Volts:
 * RX
 * TX
 * CTS